aparnamichael/application-development-accelerators/ama-dev-tools/README.md

 ## License

-By downloading this extension, you agree to the terms of [IBM Application Modernization Accelerator Developer Tools](https://www.ibm.com/terms/?id=L-PMKJ-4ADC94).
+By downloading the IBM Application Modernization Accelerator Developer Tools extension or plugin onto your IDE, you agree to the terms of [IBM Application Modernization Accelerator Developer Tools](https://www.ibm.com/terms/?id=L-PMKJ-4ADC94).

 ## Features